-The MLK Unsung Hero Awards are annually awarded to up to two UNC staff/faculty, department or community/corporate entity who have exemplified a steadfast commitment to inclusion.
-Through their everyday work and advocacy, these awardees have made significant contributions to social justice, equity, and diversity, and has made a positive difference in the lives of others at Carolina.
+The MLK Unsung Hero Awards are annually awarded to two individual UNC staff, faculty, community partners, or corporate affiliates who have exemplified a steadfast commitment to inclusion.
+Through their everyday work and advocacy, these awardees have made significant contributions to social justice, equity and diversity, and have made a positive difference in the lives of others at Carolina.

 Past Unsung Hero Award Winners